One Pan Taco Rice Dinner recipe is a whole meal in one. Ground beef, taco seasoning, salsa, rice and cheese. A family favorite meal!

-I love my Mom's Spanish Rice, so I figured, why not a taco version?
+I love my MOM'S SPANISH RICE, so I figured, why not a taco version?
 And let me tell you, this turned out crazy good!
-And it made for awesome leftovers.
+It also made for awesome leftovers.
 I topped it with lettuce and tomato and later added a dollop of sour cream but that's not necessary to make this taste outstanding.
 This would make a great filling for burritos too and it can be made meatless!
 You could also substitute with ground pork or turkey if you prefer.
 Or serve it as a side to my favorite LAYERED TACO BAKE or MEXICAN LASAGNA!

 In a large skillet, brown and crumble ground beef.
 Drain excess grease.